johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   Allows you to set a list of site url patterns that specify sites which are allowed to run JavaScript with JIT (Just In Time) compiler enabled.

-For detailed information on valid site url patterns, please see [https://go.microsoft.com/fwlink/?linkid=2095322](https://go.microsoft.com/fwlink/?linkid=2095322). * is not an accepted value for this policy.
+For detailed information on valid site url patterns, please see [https://go.microsoft.com/fwlink/?linkid=2095322](https://go.microsoft.com/fwlink/?linkid=2095322).
+Wildcards, *, are allowed.

 JavaScript JIT policy exceptions will only be enforced at a site granularity (eTLD+1).
 A policy set for only subdomain.contoso.com will not correctly apply to contoso.com or subdomain.contoso.com since they both resolve to the same eTLD+1 (contoso.com) for which there is no policy.
 In this case, policy must be set on contoso.com to apply correctly for both contoso.com and subdomain.contoso.com.